 Since both $\bm R_0$ and $\bm R_{\mathrm{med}}$ are Hermitian positive semidefinite matrices,

 it follows that $\mu\in[0,1]$.
 Accordingly, \eqref{eq:r_eff_total} can be rewritten as

 The parameter $\mu$ quantifies the alignment between the nominal clutter covariance and the medium-induced covariance under the Frobenius inner product.
-A smaller $\mu$ implies a larger deviation of the additional covariance component from the original spectral structure, and thus a higher likelihood of increasing the total effective rank under the same trace increment.
+A smaller $\mu$ implies a larger deviation of the additional covariance component from the original spectral structure and therefore a higher likelihood of increasing the total effective rank for the same trace increment.

-As indicated by \eqref{eq:r_eff_med} and \eqref{eq:r_eff_total_mu}, spectral broadening induced by medium randomness typically requires two conditions.
-First, the kernel spectrum $\{\lambda_q\}$ should not be overly concentrated on a few modes.
+Equations \eqref{eq:r_eff_med} and \eqref{eq:r_eff_total_mu} suggest that spectral broadening induced by medium randomness typically requires two conditions.
+First, the kernel spectrum $\{\lambda_q\}$ should not be overly concentrated on only a few modes.
 Second, the mapped modal components $\{\bm S_q\}$ should exhibit sufficient diversity in the channel domain.
-The former determines the effective degrees of freedom introduced by medium randomness, while the latter determines whether these degrees of freedom produce resolvable spectral expansion in the observation domain.
+The former determines the effective degrees of freedom introduced by medium randomness, whereas the latter determines whether those degrees of freedom produce resolvable spectral expansion in the observation domain.